kaivalya-avutapalli/Excel-Sales-Analytics/README.md

 11. Gross Margin% in 2019, 2020 and 2021 seen on a sub-zone level: This report shows the Gross Margin% in 2019, 2020 and 2021 visible on sub-zone level.
 These numbers can be seen on a quarterly level.
 There are 6 subzones in this business namely: 1.ANZ 2.India 3.NA 4.NE 5.ROA 6.SE

-**Note: The Fiscal Year of this year starts from September every year**
+**Note: The Fiscal Year of this company starts from September every year**

 The above analysis has helped in understanding the business more and in what areas things can be modified to yield higher results.
 In this way, a business's analysis to drive decisions can be done and with this project we can clearly see that Excel has proved to be a great tool for that purpose.